verdsveven/LilypondBlanks/README.md

 # LilypondBlanks
 Blank staff paper for various instruments and combinations engraved in Lilypond (both source and pdf)

+* NB!: Read instructions/notes on printing and the description for the blank that you are planning to download!

 ## Motivation:
 Good-looking printable blank staff/music paper is hard to come by.
 In this repository you will find blanks for a bunch of instruments and their combinations ***FOR FREE*** with no watermarks or other bs.
 Engraved beautifully with lilypond and available in both PDF and editable lilypond source files.